 - Because quantitative ratios account for only a portion of an issuer's final rating, the national median for any single ratio is not perfectly correlated to rating outcomes, meaning the median ratio for a lower rating category may be more stringent than the median ratio for a higher rating category.
 For the highest and lowest rating categories, the correlation between any single ratio and rating outcomes becomes even weaker. - Tying capacity directly to ratings may also distort strategic objectives.
 For example, an institution may be penalized for improving its rating, as it may suddenly lose all of its debt capacity because it must now comply with a much more stringent ratio. - UNCSA provided the following comment on the financial ratios that are outside of the target range. - "The limited debt capacity reflected in the financial ratios for UNC School of the Arts represents the recent issuance of 2020 nontaxable General Revenue Bonds, with a par amount of \$42.5 million, in which the bond proceeds will be used to finance a new residence hall.
-In addition, based upon NCDHHS and CDC guidance the University reduced Housing density in response to the coronavirus pandemic emergency, which resulted in decreased revenues."
+In addition, based upon NCDHHS and CDC guidance the University reduced Housing density in response to the coronavirus pandemic emergency, which resulted in decreased revenues.
+Our policy ratios were established in 2015, when we only had the COPS bonds.
+Now that we have the 2020 General Revenue bonds, we will be re-evaluating our policy ratios so the data is more meaningful."